Jishnu-jithu/color-palette/README.md

 To install the Color Palette addon, follow these steps:

-1. Download the latest release from the [Releases](link_to_releases) page.
+1. Purchase Color Palette from [Blender Market](https://www.blendermarket.com/creator/products/color-palette).
 2. Open Blender and go to Edit > Preferences > Add-ons.
 3. Click "Install" and select the downloaded ZIP file.
 4. Activate the Color Palette addon.

 ## Usage

-1. Open Blender and navigate to the Color Palette panel.
+1. Open Blender and find the Color Palette panel in the sidebar.
-2. Use the provided features to enhance your scenes with vibrant colors.
+2. Use the provided features in the sidebar to enhance your scenes with vibrant colors.

 ## Contribution